JetBrains/kotlin-web-site/docs/topics/command-line.md

 > The common approach is to write Kotlin applications using IDEs or code editors with official Kotlin support,
 > such as [IntelliJ IDEA](https://www.jetbrains.com/idea/), [JetBrains Fleet](https://www.jetbrains.com/fleet/),
 > or [Android Studio](https://developer.android.com/studio).
-> These provide full Kotlin support right out of the box, no extra components needed.
+> They provide full Kotlin support right out of the box, no extra components needed.
 >
 > Learn how to [get started with Kotlin in an IDE](getting-started.md).
 >